Chen Guohua

-Chen Guohua, born Tan Kok Hwa, is a Singaporean actor and contracted artiste under MediaCorp.
+Tan Kok Hwa (born 1959 or 1960), professionally known as Chen Guohua, is a Singaporean actor and contracted artiste under MediaCorp.

 Career

 Chen graduated from the Singapore Broadcasting Corporation 5th Year Artiste Training Class.
 He was trained by veteran theatrical teachers such as Mao Wei, Li Yongxi, Zhu Bingquan and Xia Chuan.
 Chen was cast in his debut role in the long-running TV series Neighbours in 1986.
 He won the Best Supporting Actor award twice at the Star Awards in 1998 and 2000.

+Personal life

+Chen is married.
+He is a devout Buddhist.